Admission to the Master (specialisation European law)

 Required preparation by students: Students are required to read the compulsory literature and case law and prepare written answers to exercises

-The grade obtained in the written assignment will remain valid for the period of one academic year.
+The grade obtained in the mid-term exam will remain valid for the period of one academic year.

-The written assignment will have to be submitted both in hard copy and electronically through Blackboard.
+The mid-term exam will have to be submitted both in hard copy and electronically through Blackboard.

 Areas to be tested within the exam